-It was an eye-opener to Zeke that his perceptions were negatively shaping his relationships.
-It was an even greater shock to learn that his previous foster family still wanted him as a member of their family, and after his ninth placement Zeke was adopted by his previous foster family.
+It was a revelation to Zeke that his perceptions were negatively shaping his relationships.
+It was an even greater revelation to learn that his previous foster care family still wanted him as their family member.
+In this case, technology helped a child advocate recognize a pattern before it could repeat.
+Zeke has returned to his previous foster family, who, in the meantime, have adopted another boy his age.
+The new brothers already banter lightheartedly like siblings.
+After his 9th placement, Zeke was adopted by his previous foster family.

-It’s about connections.
-Help doesn’t always come from a child’s birth family, sometimes professionals can be big help.
-It shows the power of having people who want the child to be successful, and that’s really cool to see!
+“Connections is the BIG word… because even professionals can be such a big help.
+It doesn’t have to be the child’s birth family.
+It shows the power of having people who want the kid to be successful.
+And that’s cool to see!”